Prerequisites

 java -version

-If installed correctly, you should see a response with version details indicating Java 17 or higher.
+If your JDK is installed correctly, you will see output with your JDK version details, indicating version 17 or higher.

-Apache Maven is a build automation and dependency management tool that simplifies the process of including external libraries (like webforJ) in your project.
-Maven helps you manage project dependencies, compile code, run tests, and package applications.
+Apache Maven is a build automation and dependency management tool that simplifies the process of including external libraries such as webforJ in your project.
+In addition to helping with dependency management, Maven can automate tasks like compiling code, running tests, and packaging applications.

 Verify your Maven installation

-After installing Maven, verify the installation by running:
+After installing Maven, verify the installation by running the following command in your terminal or command prompt:

 mvn -v

-The output should show the Maven version, Java version, and operating system information if Maven is installed correctly.
+If Maven is installed correctly, the output should show the Maven version, Java version, and operating system information.

 Java IDE

 A Java IDE provides a comprehensive environment for writing, testing, and debugging your code.
+There are many IDEs to choose from, so you can choose whichever one fits your workflow.
 Some popular choices for Java development include: